 Hattusha, a magnificent ancient city nestled in the Orum Province of Turkey, stands as a testament to the grandeur and power of the Hittite Empire.
 With its awe-inspiring ruins and rich cultural heritage, Hattusha has earned its place among the prestigious UNESCO World Heritage Sites in Turkey.

-As visitors stroll through this historical marvel, they are transported back to an era when this sprawling metropolis was the capital of one of antiquity’s most influential civilizations.
+Visitors stroll through this historical marvel and are transported back to an era when this sprawling metropolis was the capital of one of antiquity’s most influential civilizations.

 Situated on a rocky plateau surrounded by rugged hills, Hattusha was once a thriving center of political, economic, and social activity during the height of the Hittite Empire from approximately 1650 to 1200 BCE.